The Mississippi Municipal League is glad to provide this free resource as a way for our members to publicize

 Job Applications and full Job Descriptions are available at Town of Summit, MS Town Hall located at 706 West Railroad Avenue Summit, MS 39666.

-Job Opportunity: Police Officers - Town of Shelby
+Police Officers - Town of Shelby

 The town of Shelby is seeking full-time and part-time police officers.
 Successful applicants will assist keeping the community crime and violence free and will be dedicated to protecting the safety of the people and keeping law and order in the community.
 Applicants should have excellent communication and interpersonal skills, have a high level of physical fitness, and be at least 21 years old.
 Experience is desirable but not mandatory.